“They don’t really care about us … “

 Carrie sighed and cast a quick glance out the room’s only window.
 It was supposed to be spring in Cleveland.
 Still, this Saturday was so thick with gray clouds and occasional bursts of cold, clammy rain that it might as well be autumn – either that or somebody had beamed her Deborah Sawyer’s apartment back to Scotland.

-Carrie heard Lin tap the CD player, and then MJ sprang to life – out into some street in Rio again.
+Carrie heard Lin tap the CD player, and then Michael Jackson sprang to life – out into some street in Rio again.

 Lin got up from the borrowed living room chair and dropped down on the bed couch beside Carrie.
 “Sometimes,” she said, “you just have to do it.
 I know that sounds like a commercial but – ”